Clinical-Genomics/cgp-preparation-for-swedac-audit-2020/README.md

 At audit there will be discussions and random sampling for Management and personnel as well as bioinformatic and IT related validations and verifications.
 A practical moment (bevittning) is also performed and a sample is followed through the analyses.
 Deviations from last audit will be followed up.

 **Dates:**
 2020-04-28 Practise: to follow a sample through an analysis.
-Performed with Uppsala as auditors.
+Performed with Uppsala as auditors
-2020-05-13 Documentation ready to send to Swedac (M1) 2020-05-15 Sending documentation (aim 1)
+2020-05-13 Documentation ready to send to Swedac (M1)
+2020-05-15 Sending documentation (aim 1)
 2020-06-10 Audit

 ### Resources required